PhiLFitters/kafe2/doc/src/parts/beginners_guide.rst

 The fitting procedure is similar to the one of a histogram fit.

-Inside a *kafe2* fit, single parameters can be fixated as highlighted in the example.
+Inside a *kafe2* fit, single parameters can be fixed as highlighted in the example.
 When fixing a parameter, there must be a good reason to do so.
 In this case it's the normalization of the probability distribution function.
 This, of course, could have been done inside the function itself.